How to Use DBeaver to Manage Databases in ServBay

 Basic Database Operations

-- Create a Database: Right-click the connection name, select "SQL Editor" -> "New SQL Script".
+- Create a Database: Right-click the connection name, select “SQL Editor” → “New SQL Script.”
 Enter

-Managing ServBay's Built-In PostgreSQL with DBeaver
+Managing PostgreSQL Databases in ServBay with DBeaver

 Prerequisites